 UK students and staff currently participating in the Erasmus+ programme should talk to their home institution for advice regarding Erasmus+ and Covid-19 and visit the Erasmus+ website for further updates.

 English Language Assistants (ELA) programme

-We will communicate updates directly to people who have applied and will work with universities to understand their plans for students undertaking a year abroad.
+We will communicate updates directly to applicants and will continue to work with universities to understand their plans for students undertaking a year abroad.

 We have suspended all inward and outward activity for June, July and August.

 It is our hope to resume placements in September depending on Foreign, Commonwealth & Development Office (FCDO) advice that it is safe to travel.
 We continue to support current participants and are in direct contact with them.